IBM/aspera-cli/docs/README.erb.md

 A ruby interpreter is required to run the tool or to use the gem and tool.

-Ruby minimum version: <%= gemspec.required_ruby_version %>.
+Required Ruby version: <%= gemspec.required_ruby_version %>.
 Ruby version 3 is also supported.

 *Ruby can be installed using any method* : rpm, yum, dnf, rvm, brew, windows installer, ... .